 Zach resurfaced into the music scene several years ago, playing various open stages and one-offs with some very talented players.
 He is now a member of My Old School because he’d love to tour the Southland in a trav’ling minstrel show…

 After being pulled from the trumpet section in HS jazz band to sub for the missing bass player, I played with a 5 piece rocknroll cover band, a 6 piece variety night club gig, and a 7 piece pop/funk/horn band through HS and college in SW Missouri.
 After graduating from college, the 7 piece toured the midwest for about 6 months……..we grew weary of the road, not unlike Fagen and Becker, and came back and got real jobs.
 I took a sabbatical from playing music for almost twenty years to have a wonderful family, and a rewarding career in finance at MillerCoors in Golden, CO.

-In 2002, I picked up the bass again and started playing contemporary Christian music in several churches on the west side of Denver…..I met some amazing musicians that led to playing bass with the classic rock cover band The Jagtones.
-I also play with Cherry Veil, an original ‘rock with soul’ trio, and several other projects that keep me busy playing many styles of music.
+In 2002, I picked up the bass again and started playing contemporary Christian music in several churches on the west side of Denver…..I met some amazing musicians that led to playing bass with the classic rock cover band The Jagtones for several years.
+I also play with the Don Elwood Big Band, and several other projects that keep me busy playing many styles of music.
 My influences on bass include Jaco and Rocco – Jazz, R&B, Funk – Soul with a Capital S, baby!!